#

 Command Syntaxopenit_oconfinit -u "C:/Program Files/OpeniT/Core/Configuration/module-activation/system_analyzer.root.systemanalyzer.active=true"

-should run to reflect the configuration.
-By default, this happens every 6 hours, but if you want to activate the data collection for SystemAnalyzer immediately, run the command:
+By default, module activation changes are applied every 6 hours.
+However, if you want to activate the data collection for SystemAnalyzer immediately, run the appropriate command based on your system setup:

 Go to the bin directory, which is by default in